1If you return, O Israel,

 woe to us, for we are ruined!

-14O Jerusalem, wash your heart from evil,
+14O Jerusalem, wash your heart clean of wickedness

-that you may be saved.
+so that you may be saved.

-How long shall your wicked thoughts
+How long shall your evil schemes

 lodge within you?